Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

 One letter from Oscar Pollinsger to Richard Jerome Silbiger, dated August 22, 1943.
 Oscar writes that he just got back from an emergency furlough to take care of his dad who had a heart attack.
-He says before his furlough he was in the hospital for heat prostration, and during furlough he caught a cold.
+Before his furlough he was in the hospital for heat prostration, and during furlough he caught a cold.
 He and his father are feeling much better now.
-He says that he complained about his position and rank to an inspector who promised to help him.
+He complains about his position and rank to an inspector who promised to help him.
 He hopes he will be sent to base intelligence to get into cryptanalysis.
 Oscar also says that last week all the signal companies on base went on a ten mile hike.
-He said it was very hard, but he got through the whole thing.
+He writes it was very hard, but he got through the whole thing.
 He reports that his sister gave birth to a ten pound boy, and complains about K.P. (kitchen patrol) duty.
 He also congratulated Richard on being selected as an aviation cadet.
 This letter is written on U.S.O.
-(United Service Organizations) stationery
+(United Service Organizations) stationery.

 Pollinsger, Oscar, fl.
 1943